+- 4 Agenda

+- Prep work reading and task

 - Ground rules

-- Prep work reading and task

 - Invoice form

 The agenda will outline the structure of the session, who will be there, and when breaks will happen.
 Young people can then contact us if they have any concerns about how the session will run, or simply give us a heads up about things that they might find helpful or parts of the meeting that they might find difficult.
 An example agenda can be found on the opposite page.